varshashree9999/leave-management-powerapps/README.md

 - Employees can apply for leave
 - Automated approval workflow using Power Automate
 - Real-time leave status tracking (Pending / Approved / Rejected)
-- Manager dashboard for approving or rejecting requests
 - Centralized data storage for all leave records

 Technologies Used